 Perfect for weddings, large family holidays, reunions or celebrations, there are 12 individually-designed bedrooms, which sleep up to 24 people.
 Linger over dinner on the terrace, which has knock-out views overlooking the valley, and let the kids curl up in the cinema room with its plush red velvet seats.
 The castle is handily situated in a wine-growing region too, and you don’t have to go far to try the local wine, as there’s wine tasting available right next door at the neighbouring chateau.
 Tres bon indeed!

-The impressive chateau in Normandy
+The impressive chateau in Northern France

 The working vineyard near Carcassonne